Lucas Pouille

-Lucas Pouille ([lykɑ puj], born 23 February 1994) is a French professional tennis player.
+Lucas Pouille ([lykɑ puj], born 23 February 1994) is a French inactive professional tennis player.
 He has a career-high ATP singles ranking of world No. 10, achieved on 19 March 2018 and a career-high ATP doubles ranking of world No. 79, achieved on 11 April 2016.
 He has won five singles titles on the ATP Tour and was on the winning French Davis Cup team in 2017.
+He won the decisive match against Steve Darcis for the title.

 Personal life

-Pouille's mother is a Swedish-speaking Finn from Närpes.
+Pouille's mother is a Swedish-speaking Finn from Närpes, Finland.
 He has two brothers, and his family comes from northern France, at Loon-Plage near Dunkerque.

 He married his long-time girlfriend Clémence Bertrand in September 2019 and their daughter Rose was born in January 2021.

 He moved to Dubai in 2015 but moved back to France, to Rennes, in 2020.

 Le Coq Sportif and Babolat are his current sponsors.

 Career

-2009
+2009-2011

 In 2009, Pouille played (only the singles events of) two tournaments, both of them ITF Men's Circuit tournaments held in France.

-2010

 In 2010, Pouille played (only the singles events of) five tournaments – an ATP Challenger Tour tournament in Saint–Brieuc held in March/April and four ITF Men's Circuit tournaments held in France.

-2011

 In 2011, Pouille played (only the singles events of) seven tournaments – an ATP Challenger Tour tournament in Saint–Brieuc and six ITF Men's Circuit tournaments.